Ethan-Heimer/CrookedTheme/readme.md

 <details>
   <summary>Netrw</summary>

-   The Editor section contains all settings that have to do with Netrw.
+   The Netrwr section contains all settings that have to do with Netrw.
 Here are the settings you'll find:

    <details>
     <summary>dir</summary>